GerritCodeReview/k8s-gerrit/operator/README.md

 ### GerritCluster

-The GerritCluster custom resource configures and provisions resources shared by multiple components in a Gerrit cluster.
-A cluster is meant to be run in a single namespace and only one cluster per namespace is allowed.
+The GerritCluster custom resource installs one or multiple Gerrit instances and manages the storage and network for all its Gerrit instances.

 An example CustomResource is provided at `k8s/cluster.sample.yaml`.
 To install it into the cluster run: